I’ve said on the “About” page FindingYourFather.com neither encourages nor discourage anyone’s search

 So please see our Guest Writer Joe Holt’s story by clicking here.

 If you are a donor offspring, that is, if your mother conceived through a sperm bank, you need to

 get your father's identification number or code from the bank where your mother obtained his sperm.
 Then

-donor father does not stipulate that he wants to be anonymous, there may be an identification number or code or birth date
+does not stipulate that he wants to be anonymous, there may be an identification number or code or birth date through which

-to remain anonymous, you may be able to find siblings through the DSR.
+you may be able to find siblings through the DSR.
 There may be many many siblings.
-The Donor Sibling
+The Donor Sibling Registry has learned

 Please note that the fee